Balance in Relationships: Connection, Autonomy, and Repair Without Shame

 Connection and Intimacy Without Sex

 When sex becomes the only bridge to connection, pressure builds.
-When connection exists outside of sex, desire often has more room to return naturally.
+When connection exists outside of sex, desire has more room to return naturally.

 Shame Dialogues and the Inner Critic